Transparency & Consent Framework (TCF) not GDPR-compliant: Real-time bidding about to end?

 In an interim order ("tussenarrest"), the competent court of appeal "Marktenhof" in Brussels initially confirmed the formal admissibility of IAB Europe's appeal.
 However, a decision on the matter had not yet been made at that time.

 The Market Court initially stayed the proceedings and referred two questions to the European Court of Justice (ECJ) for a preliminary ruling pursuant to Art.
 267 TFEU.
-On the one hand, the Court of Appeal asked whether the so-called "TC String" - i.e. a structured character string for storing user consents and refusals - is to be classified as personal data within the meaning of Art.
-4 No. 1 GDPR.
-On the other hand, the Marktenhof wanted to clarify whether an organization such as IAB Europe, which standardizes and specifies a technical framework for consent management, is to be regarded as a (joint) controller within the meaning of Art.
-4 No. 7 GDPR, although it itself has no direct control over the specific processing operations.
+On the one hand, the Court of Appeal asked whether the so-called "TC String" - i.e. a structured string of characters for storing user consents and refusals - could be considered a personal data within the meaning of Art.
+4 No. 1 GDPR is to be classified as a controller.
+On the other hand, the Marktenhof wanted to clarify whether an organization such as IAB Europe, which standardizes and specifies a technical framework for consent management, can be considered a (joint) controller within the meaning of Art.
+4 no. 7 GDPR.
+GDPR although it has no direct control over the specific processing operations.

 This proposal was intended to create legal certainty for national data protection supervisory authorities and market participants.
 The classification of such industry-wide frameworks under data protection law has not yet been conclusively clarified either at European level or by case law.